Position: Auxiliary Adjunct Associate Professor, Voice; Co-Founder, CCM Vocal Pedagogy Institute

 Phone: (540) 678-4433

 Employed Since: 1995

 - Vocal Pedagogy

 Conservatory Professional Highlights:

-Edrie was invited to sing at the Birthday Party of Academy Award winner film/TV/Broadway star Celeste Holm.
-Edrie was also invited to sing for three separate award Gala concerts for Film and Stage stars Dame Julie Andrews, Ben Vareen, Chita Rivera, Opera singer Martina Arroyo and film star Eli Wallach.
+Edrie was invited to sing at the birthday party of Academy Award winner film/TV/Broadway star Celeste Holm.
+She was also invited to sing for three separate award gala concerts for film and stage stars Dame Julie Andrews, Ben Vareen, Chita Rivera, opera singer Martina Arroyo and film star Eli Wallach.